Course Outline

 Data Sources

-- On-premises and online data sources
+- On-premises and online data sources for government operations

-- Data transformations using the M language
+- Data transformations using M language

 Modeling